amirgi73/pyDecryptor/README.md

 Installation
 =============
-clone repository using `git` and `cd` to newly created directory
+Clone repository using `git` and `cd` to newly created directory

     $git clone "https://github.com/amirgi73/pyDecryptor"
     $cd pyDecryptor/

-run the script using `python3`
+Run the script using `python3`

-    $python3 pyDecryptor.py
+    $python3 menu.py
     #or in arch or arch based distros:
-    $python pyDecryptor.py
+    $python menu.py

 How to use it
 =============
-- after runing the script, use 1 , 2 or 3 to make appropriate selection...
+- After runing the script, use 1 , 2 or 3, ... to make appropriate selection...
-- for addressing files you can use absolute path(es) or simply place the file in the projects folder and enter name of file when prompted.
+- For addressing input files simply place the file in the 'input' folder and enter name of the file when prompted.

 Notes
 =============
-- the input file should be in .csv format. otherwise you get an error.
+- The input file should be in .csv format. otherwise you get an error.
-- the input file should contain two elements speretaed by a comma in each line:
+- The input file should contain two elements speretaed by a comma in each line:

         user1,hashedPassword1
         user2,hashedpassword2